alexhagiopol/cracking-the-coding-interview/README.md

     make test

-#### Generating a Test Coverage % Report Locally (Python support only):
+#### Optional: Generating a Test Coverage % Report Locally (Python support only):
-This will show exactly which lines are not covered by tests in each source file:
+This will show exactly which lines are not covered by tests in each Python source file:

-    conda install coverage
+    pip install coverage
-    coverage run --source=python_solutions tests.py
-    coverage report -m
+    make test_coverage

 ### Contributing
 I definitely need help on this project.
 The project has become very time consuming because each solution is living